tomwalder/php-gds/README.md

 ## Basic Examples ##

 I find examples a great way to decide if I want to even try out a library, so here's a couple for you.

-These initial examples are just to show what working code might look like.
-I encourage you to check out the examples folder for full details.
+Check out the examples folder for full code samples.

 Firstly, we'll need a `GDS\Store` through which we will read and write `GDS\Model` objects to and from Datastore.

 The Store needs a `GDS\Gateway` to talk to Google.
 The gateway needs a `Google_Client` for authentication.

 ```php
 $obj_client = GDS\Gateway::createGoogleClient(APP_NAME, ACCOUNT_NAME, KEY_FILE);